GergelyHorvathDM/squeryhw/README.md

 - The repository was set up with a data folder to contain the source data, which is unconventional but doable due to its limited size
 - There is also a reports folder to contain the result of the EDA
 - The task description was put into a different folder as well for having a cleaner understanding of the repo structure
+- *final_results.ipynb* contains the chosen models, while *sandbox.ipynb* was the lab environment
 - Finally, utils contain useful custom scripts that helped the iterative process
 - The process is detailed in this README description, the experimentation can be found in *main.ipynb*